dogweather/forkful/content/en/c/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging in C involves recording the flow and notable events of a program during its runtime, providing a tangible review of its behavior and performance.
-Programmers utilize logging for debugging purposes, monitoring software health, and ensuring system security.

 ## How to:
 In C, logging can be achieved with basic file operations or using more sophisticated libraries.
 For simplicity, we'll start with the standard I/O library.
 The following snippets showcase basic logging implementations.

 To log simple messages: